panweihit/BSID/VanillaID/README.md

-This is an implemetation of the follwing paper
+This is an implemetation of the following paper

 W.Pan, Y. Yuan, J. Goncalves, and G.-B. Stan,
 A Sparse Bayesian Approach to the Identification of Nonlinear State-Space Systems,